All Episodes

 What do you think and how soon do you think this administration is going to take some action?

-I think uh we're gonna let uh uh the allies uh hopefully allies in China and Russia uh come forward and be a little more aggressive in this, and if they don't, we'll have to do something uh militarily or in terms of us um trying to take out their their power grid in some capacity or try to take out some of their sites, launch sites.
+And if they don't, we'll have to do something militarily or in terms of us trying to take out their power grid in some capacity or try to take out some of their sites, launch sites.

-Um I think it's gonna have to start with that.
+I think it's going to have to start with that.

-If the if the United Nations and the world order just get on board with this and start helping out here, we'll have to be um you know in charge of doing it by ourselves.
+If the United Nations and the World Order just get on board with this and start helping out here, we'll have to be in charge of doing it by ourselves.

-And I know how nervous South Korea and Japan are, but they're right there within striking distance also.
+And I know how nervous South Korea and Japan are, that they're right there within striking distance also.

 Right.

-Uh and and and and uh how confident are you in in uh Trump's inner circle, those who are advising him?
+And how confident are you in Trump's inner circle, those who are advising him?

-Very, very I'm so glad we have Didn't Mattis, the Secretary of Defense, Hair McMaster.
+I'm so glad we had General Mattis, Secretary of Defense, HR McMaster.

 I think Trump did a great job surrounding himself with some really key senior personnel, senior leadership around him.